-With respect to restitution, the proposed amendment to Rule 32(c)(1)(B) would make a report on restitution mandatory even when the court has otherwise determined that the interests of justice warrant dispensing with a Pre-Sentence Investigation Report.
+With respect to restitution, the proposed amendment to Rule 32(c)(1)(B) would make a presentence report in support of restitution mandatory even when the court has otherwise determined that the interests of justice warrant dispensing with a Pre-Sentence Investigation Report.
 A report would be required not only when the substantive law make an award of restitution mandatory (the current Rule), but also when it does not (compare 18 U.S.C. § 3663 with id. § 3663A).
+Moreover, by requiring a report whenever "the law permits" restitution, prompt sentencing would be prevented whenever restitution was a theoretically available condition of probation (under 18 U.S.C. § 3563(b)(2)) or of supervised release (under id. § 3583(d)), even when it is readily apparent on the facts of the case -- take an immigration violation, for example -- that no restitution is even plausible.
+This amendment should be withdrawn.

-This change would undermine the utility of the docket-management tool provided by Rule 32(c)(1)(A)(ii) (dispensing with PSI in appropriate cases) and prevent a case-by-case exercise of sound judicial discretion.
+The proposed change would undermine the utility of the docket-management tool presently provided by Rule 32(c)(1)(A)(ii) (dispensing with PSI in appropriate cases) and prevent a case-by-case exercise of sound judicial discretion.
 Under that rule, which would not be changed, a judge cannot lawfully sentence without awaiting a PSI unless the court finds that record already contains sufficient information to comply with 18 U.S.C. § 3553.
 One aspect of compliance with § 3553 is a duty to consider the need to award restitution to any victim.
 Id.(a)(7).
-Yet under the proposed amendmement, even though the court has already determined that it can give that issue sufficient determination without a further written report, and even where otherwise allowed by the restitution statutes, it must delay sentencing, hold another hearing, and suffer all the related costs and inconvenience.
+Yet under the proposed amendmement, even though the court must by law already have determined that it can give the restitution issue sufficient consideration without a further written report, and even where otherwise allowed by the restitution statutes, it must delay sentencing, hold another hearing, and cause the process to suffer all the related costs and inconvenience.
 Moreover, cases where the court is prepared to sentence immediately after plea or verdict are often those in which it is evident that a "time served" sentence for a detained defendant is the only just outcome.
-This amendment can be expected to cause injustice through excessive incarceration in those cases as well.
+This amendment can therefore be expected to cause injustice through excessive incarceration in many of the cases to which it would apply.

 There is a detailed statutory scheme setting forth the procedures to be followed in ascertaining the appropriate recipients of restitution, the proper amount and timing of such payments, and the collection of any unpaid amounts.
 See 18 U.S.C. §§ 3663, 3663A, 3664, and 3611-14.
-To address that subject in Rule 32(c) -- particularly with language which suggests that the probation officer may conduct the investigation of restitution questions in any manner which produces "sufficient information" -- risks rendering those statutes, and in particular 18 U.S.C. § 3664(d), "of no further force or effect," by virtue of 28 U.S.C. § 2072(b).
+To address that subject in Rule 32(c) -- particularly with language which suggests that the probation officer may conduct the investigation of restitution questions in any manner which produces "sufficient information" -- risks rendering those essentially procedural statutes, and in particular 18 U.S.C. § 3664(d), "of no further force or effect," by virtue of 28 U.S.C. § 2072(b).
 The wording of the CVRA itself strongly suggests that this subject is to be left as presently "provided in law."
-While the Committee is looking at this Rule -- although this point is not responsive to any proposed change circulated for comment -- it might wish to consider addressing the subject of restitution only by directing an investigation "in accordance with governing statutes."
+Indeed, while the Committee is looking at this Rule -- although this point is not directly responsive to any proposed change circulated for comment -- the Committee might wish to change Rule 32 to address the subject of restitution only by directing an investigation "in accordance with governing statutes."